Folake Solanke: Law career

 Upon her return to Nigeria in August 1962, Solanke began her law career at the chamber of late Honourable Justice Michael Adeyinka Odesanya (rtd), while teaching Latin and Mathematics at Yejide Girls Grammar School in Ibadan, Oyo.
 Her father died in April 1963.
 In May 1963, after she was called to the Bar in absentia, she moved to the law office of Chief Frederick Rotimi Williams as junior counsel.

 In 1972, Solanke was appointed the first Commissioner of Western State and chairperson of the Western Nigeria Television Broadcasting Corporation (WNTBC).

 In 1981, Solanke became the first female Senior Advocate of Nigeria and the first Nigerian female lawyer to wear the silk gown.

 Solanke rose through the ranks of Zonta International, first serving as the District Governor for Africa and then as International Vice-President.
 In 1988, 1990, and 1994, Solanke ran for election to the International Presidency of the organization (she did not run in 1992).
 She lost the first two times, but won the third time, being elected in Hong Kong on 21 July 1994 as the 42nd International President, the first non–caucasian, African president of the organization since its establishment in 1919.

 Solanke's autobiography, Reaching for the stars was published in 2007.
 The book described her as a "Lady of many firsts" and how she rose to prominence in the legal profession.

 Awards

-Solanke has received numerous awards, including the National honour of the Commander of the Order of Niger.
+Chief Solanke has received numerous awards, including the National honour of the Commander of the Order of Niger.

-In 1981, Solanke was conferred with a traditional title of "Yeyemofin of Ife" by the late Olubuse II, the 50th Ooni of Ife, following her conferment with Senior Advocate of Nigeria.
+In 1981, Solanke was conferred with a traditional title as the Yeyemofin of Ife by the late Olubuse II, the 50th Ooni of Ife, following her conferment with the rank of Senior Advocate of Nigeria.

 In 2012, Solanke received the International Bar Association's Outstanding International Woman Lawyer Award at the Association's 5th World Women Lawyers’ Conference held in London, in recognition of her professional excellence and immense contribution to the advancement of women within the legal profession.
 Also in 2012, Solanke released her second book, A Compendium of Selected Lectures and Papers, Volume 1.

-On January 17, 2015, Solanke was honored with a Lifetime Achievement Award by The Sun Newspaper at a ceremony held at Eko Hotels and Suites, Victoria Island, Lagos.
+On 17 January 2015 Solanke was honoured with a Lifetime Achievement Award by The Sun Newspaper at a ceremony held at Eko Hotels and Suites, Victoria Island, Lagos.